labgem/microscope-user-doc/docs/content/metabolism/pathwayCuration.rst

 * **validated**: Curated as a functional pathway (all the reactions of the pathway are supposed to exist in the organism).
 * **variant needed**: The predicted pathway is not completely correct for the organism (i.e. some reactions may not be present in the organism but no better pathway definition exists in `MetaCyc <http://metacyc.org/>`_).
 Thus, a new pathway variant definition is needed.
 * **unknown**: Not enough evidence to declare the pathway as functional (i.e. validated status).
-* **non-functionnal**: The pathway has been lost in the organism and is no more functional (i.e. due to gene loss or pseudogenisation events).
+* **non-functional**: The pathway has been lost in the organism and is no more functional (i.e. due to gene loss or pseudogenisation events).
 * **deleted**: Curated as a false positive prediction.

 A complete pathway cannot be deleted.